24 Free Trade Agreements, Anti-Corruption, Sanctions, Export Controls, Whistleblowing Laws, Foreign Influence and Modern Slavery

 - insurance policies.

 Stamp duty is generally calculated on the value (or purchase consideration if higher) of the transaction or underlying assets in question.
-The applicable rate will depend on the dutiable value, and will vary in each State and Territory.
-As at 1 May 2018, the rates for a dutiable transfer or acquisition are up to 5.95%.
+The applicable rate will depend on the dutiable value and will vary in each State and Territory.
+The rates for a dutiable transfer or acquisition are up to 6.5%.
 Higher duty rates apply to acquisitions of residential property in certain circumstances.

 There is also additional duty (a surcharge) payable in a number of States, by foreign persons who acquire residential land, or certain indirect interests in residential land.
-The surcharge rate varies, and is up to 8%.
+The surcharge rate varies and is up to 8%.
 In some cases, the surcharge is not imposed on property development meeting certain criteria and on various alternative asset classes (such as, potentially, retirement villages, hotels, and student accommodation).
 There are also several concessions available on application across the States from foreign surcharge duty for residential property developments that make a significant contribution to the housing supply and / or economy of the State.
 Some of these concessions also extend to Build to Rent developments.

 11.12 Payroll tax

 Payroll tax is imposed by the states and territories on employers at rates of up to 6.85% depending on the jurisdiction.
-It will apply to the extent that the wages, including fringe benefits, making up the payroll exceed thresholds from A$600,000 to A$1.1million depending on the jurisdiction.
+It will apply to the extent that the wages, including fringe beneﬁts, making up the payroll exceed prescribed tax-free thresholds in each jurisdiction.

 11.13 Land tax

 The states and the Australian Capital Territory (but not the Northern Territory) levy land tax on the unimproved capital value of land at rates up to 2.75%.
 Concessions are made for the taxpayer’s principal place of residence.
 This tax does not take the value of buildings and other improvements on land into account.